-It’s never been easy to contact the IRS, but the IRS not answering phone calls has gotten even worse in 2022.
+It’s never been easy to contact the Internal Revenue Service, but the IRS not answering phone calls has gotten even worse lately.
 If you keep calling and the IRS never picks up the phone, here’s what you can do.

 Try the Where’s My Refund tool to check your refund status.

 The IRS lets you check your refund status online.
 You can see basic information like when to expect your tax refund or whether it’s on hold.

 Respond in writing when possible.